 How to Talk Behind People’s Backs

-Recently I was working with a leadership team in which members talked about each other behind their backs.
+I was consulting to a leadership team whose members talked about each other behind their backs.
 They acknowledged it was eroding trust and hindering the team from executing their organizational strategy.
 At one point a team member suggested that they should stop talking about each other behind their backs.
 I disagreed.

-I suggested that they should continue to talk behind each others’ backs.
+I suggested that they should continue to talk behind each other’s backs.
 In fact, I suggested that they would be better off if they did talk about each other when they weren’t there.
-But they needed to change how they talked.
+But they needed to change how they talked about each other.

-The problem with talking about someone when he isn’t present is that the people you are talking to don’t get to hear the views of the person you are talking about.
-Instead they hear only your negative views about the person.
-It may seem like an easy way to build your case with the people you are talking to, but it has unintended consequences.
-It erodes your relationship with the person you are talking negatively about, it sends a message to others that this behavior is acceptable, and it leaves the people you are talking to wondering if you talk about them when they aren’t present.
+The problem with talking about someone when they aren’t present is that the people you are talking to don’t get to hear the views of the person you are talking about.
+They usually hear only your negative views about that person because talking about people behind their back usually means speaking negatively.
+This may seem like an easy way to build your case with the people you are talking to, but it has unintended consequences.
+It erodes your relationship with the person you are talking negatively about, it sends a message to others that this behavior is acceptable, and it may leave the people you are talking to wondering if you talk about them when they aren’t present.

 I suggested to my client that they follow these guidelines when talking about someone who isn’t present: